-Personal Property Coverage or insurance protects your home’s contents or personal belongings inside your home like furniture, appliances, and other personal possessions from damage or theft.
-Whether you live in a home, apartment, or condo, personal property coverage is one of the most important aspects of your insurance.
-It is convenient if you somehow know something about accurate replacement costs so you will be able to know how much or what can help you in time of loss.
-The good thing about this coverage is that your belongings are also protected outside of the home as well.
-It also helps you to refund the value of your belongings or pay to replace your items after a covered loss.
+Personal Property Coverage or insurance protects your home’s contents or personal belongings like furniture, appliances, and other personal possessions from damage or theft.
+Whether you live in a home, apartment, or condo, personal property coverage is one of the most critical aspects of your insurance.
+Knowing how much or what can help you during loss is convenient if you know about accurate replacement costs.
+The good thing about this coverage is that your belongings are protected outside the home.
+It also helps you refund your belongings’ value or pay to replace your items after a covered loss.

 Examples of belongings that Personal Property Coverage may include:

 Many insurers offer optional coverage that may further help protect the stuff you own.
 For instance, you may be able to purchase extended coverage for items such as jewels, watches, and furs that have values above your personal property coverage limits.
-Extended coverage or scheduled personal property can help provide more protection for some of your most valuable belongings such as jewels, antiques, musical instruments, and expensive gadgets.
+Extended coverage or scheduled personal property can help protect some of your most valuable belongings, such as jewels, antiques, musical instruments, and expensive gadgets.

-The costs of homeowners insurance depend on several factors, including the coverage you select, features of your home, and the value of your personal belongings.
+A typical homeowner’s insurance policy covers the contents of the home.
+But, homeowners insurance costs depend on several factors, including the coverage you select, the features of your home, and the value of your personal belongings.
 There may also be extra costs for additional coverage or increased coverage limits.
 An agent can help you choose the coverage that fits your needs.

-Like in dwelling insurance coverage, you don’t want to choose the purchase price or current market value.
-This should be the amount that it’d take to rebuild your home known as “reconstruction costs”.
+You don’t want to choose the purchase price or current market value like in-dwelling insurance coverage.
+This should be the amount needed to rebuild your home, known as “reconstruction costs.”
 Most experts will say you should choose a limit between 50% – 75% of your dwelling coverage amount.
-There is also an Extra coverage option on your insurer that also provides additional charges depending on the value of the items such as expensive jewels and fine arts collections for more coverage.
+There is also an Extra coverage option on your insurer that also provides additional charges depending on the value of the items, such as expensive jewels and fine arts collections, for more coverage.

 The replacement cost value (RCV) is the exact amount it would cost to replace the lost item.
 Typically this is the same number as what you bought it for.
 So you would get paid $3,000 for a comparable couch to the one you purchased 5 years ago.